Employee Giving at UW Medicine

 Select a method that works for you.
-Choose from programs — for patients in our hospitals and clinics, for our research programs, for our students and trainees — that make a difference in peoples’ lives.
+Choose a program — for patients in our hospitals and clinics, for our research programs, for our students and trainees — that makes a difference in peoples’ lives.
 And know that your gift will be very much appreciated.

 Your Campaign Co-chairs

 |Geoff R. Austin

 Patient Care Services Administration

 Harborview Medical Center

 |Brenda K. Nelson, R.N., CEN

 |Jay T. Rubinstein, M.D., Ph.D.

 Head & Neck Surgery